purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/rental-search-ranking.md

 Finally, we need to log all candidates that we recommended as training data, so the Search Service needs to send logs to a cloud storage or send a message to a Kafka cluster.

-> Apache Kafka is a distributed streaming platform and messaging system designed for real-time data ingestion, processing, and distribution.
+> **Apache Kafka** is a distributed streaming platform and messaging system designed for real-time data ingestion, processing, and distribution.
 It is not a storage system like Amazon S3 but rather a system for handling large streams of data in real-time.

-> S3: A cloud storage service for storing and retrieving any amount of data at any time.
+> **S3**: A cloud storage service for storing and retrieving any amount of data at any time.
 It is used for long-term storage and can handle various types of data including logs, files, backups, and more.

+> **Real-time data streaming** refers to the continuous and real-time transmission of data from various sources to a processing system that can handle, analyze, and act on the data immediately or with minimal delay.
+This process is essential for applications that require instant insights and responses to changing data.
+>
+> A **distributed messaging system** is a software infrastructure that allows applications to communicate with each other asynchronously by exchanging messages.
+These systems are designed to work across multiple servers or nodes, providing scalability, fault tolerance, and reliability.
+They are essential for building scalable and resilient distributed applications.
+>
+> **Messages** are units of data that are sent from a producer (sender) to a consumer (receiver).
+A message can contain various types of data, such as text, JSON, binary data, etc.
+>
+> **Producers**: Applications or services that create and send messages to the messaging system.
+>
+> **Consumers**: Applications or services that receive and process messages from the messaging system.
 ## 7. Follow-Up Questions

 | Question                                                                                         | Answer                                                                                                                                                         |